BELWARE-GmbH/Documentation-Website-MD/content/en-us/Connector on AppSource/XRechnung/working with XRechnung/negative xrechnung.md

 There you can see which points do not match the required scheme.
 Correct these points and send the XRechnung again.

 There are many places that cause an XRechnung to not conform to the schema.
-For the most common ones we have a list and guidance at First Steps
+For the most common ones we have a list and guidance at the [setup](en-us/connector-on-appsource/xrechnung/first-steps/setup/setup-vat-scheme/)